LoneWolfHT/mhud/README.md

   * Removes all huds registered with `wrapper`

 ## [Hud Definition]
 MHud definitions are pretty much exactly the same as Minetest's.
-With some exceptions:
+With some added aliases:

 ### **Element Aliases**
 ### text